 The VOX amPlug is fine if you only need a basic tone.
 But if you want more flexibility or want to jam along with music, a more suitable option is the iRig HD 2 which I review in full here.
 This option is only suitable if you have an iPhone/iPad/PC/Mac that you will take with you.
 Sadly it doesn’t offer Android support.

 If you do have a compatible device, the iRig HD 2 allows you to access any relevant app such as AmpliTube (comes with the iRig), Garageband, BIAS FX, etc.

 Noise Cancelling Headphones

-A note on wireless headphones: If you’re looking at wireless headphones, there will be some latency that could potentially make it impossible to play guitar.
+A note on wireless headphones: If you’re looking at wireless headphones, there could be some latency that could potentially make it impossible to play guitar.
 Wireless headphones are fine for listening to music, but when you’re playing guitar you want as close to zero latency as possible so what you hear exactly matches what you’re playing.
-Higher end models designed for gaming offer low latency, but I haven’t tried any to say whether it’s low enough for playing guitar.
+Higher-end models designed for gaming offer low latency, but I haven’t tried any to say whether it’s low enough for playing guitar.

 Find out more about playing electric guitar with headphones here.
 The guide isn’t for travel but gives you a good idea of what to think about when you want to play electric guitar with headphones.